 Why THC Doesn’t Disqualify You from Donating

-Health organisations only requirement is that you aren’t under the influence of marijuana whilst the transfusion is being made, with clinics being advised to turn anyone away who appears to be high.
+Health organizations only requirement is that you aren’t under the influence of marijuana whilst the transfusion is being made, with clinics being advised to turn anyone away who appears to be high.
 Bloodnetworks Northwest released the statement: –

 “Cannabis use does not affect a person’s ability to be a blood donor unless they are assessed to be under the influence as determined during the donor screening process.
 We cannot accept blood from anyone who is intoxicated with alcohol, cannabis, or prescription drugs because of the possibility of an unreliable history and the inability to give consent for the draw.
 The FDA does not require testing for THC either at registration or during testing for blood borne pathogens which all donated/collected blood receives.”